CSRG-Group/dcs-notes.github.io/cs126/index.md

 12. [ ] [General algorithms](part12.md)

-A development full version of the notes is available [here](./cribSheet.html)
+A *development* version of the notes containing WIP material is available [here](./cribSheet.md), but will not render correctly in GitHub pages, as it has not been ported across yet.